What are EDI Tools?

 But you also need a solution that will help you scale, and these days hyper-scalability is only possible by optimizing integration performance, enabling rapid application-to-application connectivity, and accelerating API-based integration patterns.
 So to get all this, what should you really be looking for?

 A central, cloud-based integration system takes advantage of all the common EDI tools and capabilities in ways that drive true business value to your bottom line.
 Whether that means aggressively bringing on more trading partners, expanding into new geographic markets, or launching new revenue models like omnichannel or eCommerce, modern EDI integration throughout your digital ecosystem is critical.
-And with a platform approach, you can maximize your investment by getting an EDI solution that offers all of this plus gives you application integration, API connectivity, AND permits you to connect your existing on-prem systems to the cloud.
+And with a comprehensive approach, you can maximize your investment by getting an EDI solution that offers all of this plus gives you application integration, API connectivity, AND permits you to connect your existing on-prem systems to the cloud.

 Why is that better?
-Because under a single-platform approach that gives you API, EDI, and File-based integration all on a single platform, you gain insight into literally every business and EDI process, so you’ll be able to quickly spot the trends and glean the insights you need to make critical business decisions.
+Because under a single-solution approach that gives you API, EDI, and File-based integration all on a single platform, you gain insight into literally every business and EDI process, so you’ll be able to quickly spot the trends and glean the insights you need to make critical business decisions.

 What’s more, all the same data can be shared across your entire organization – not just with IT staff – through persona-based dashboards that present the data in meaningful context depending on a person’s role – from an EDI administrator to a Business Analyst, all the way up to the C-suite.

-And if, like many companies, you want more transparency and hands-on control over your integration systems, and want to free yourself from relying on third-party EDI service providers, treating EDI as a B2B tool via a platform that offers a self-service deployment option may be just what the doctor ordered.
-Real-time operational insight and flexible collaboration with key trading partners, made accessible via any device, is another benefit a complete platform would offer over piecemeal traditional EDI tools.
+And if, like many companies, you want more transparency and hands-on control over your integration systems, and want to free yourself from relying on third-party EDI service providers, treating EDI as a B2B tool via a software solution that offers a self-service deployment option may be just what the doctor ordered.
+Real-time operational insight and flexible collaboration with key trading partners, made accessible via any device, is another benefit a complete solution would offer over piecemeal traditional EDI tools.
 Such proactive issue notification also makes it easy to follow and share tickets, and more natural to collaborate with your team so everyone stays informed and up to the minute.

 The Cleo Integration Cloud platform lets you opt for an entirely self-service approach, a 100 percent managed services deployment, or a blend of the two depending on what you decide is best for your business.